OpenLocalizationTestOrg/azure-docs-pr-test.sv-SE/articles/media-services/media-services-dotnet-manage-entities.md

             builder.AppendLine("==============");

-            // For each job, display hello associated tasks (a job
+            // For each job, display the associated tasks (a job
             // has one or more tasks).
             builder.AppendLine("******TASKS*******");
             foreach (ITask task in job.Tasks)